-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law the directors have prepared the financial statements in accordance with UK-adopted international accounting standards.

-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing the financial statements, the Directors are required to:
+Under company law, directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+In preparing the financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable International Accounting Standards in conformity with the requirements of the Companies Act 2006 have been followed, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether applicable UK-adopted international accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.

-The Directors are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The directors are also responsible for keeping adequate accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements comply with the Companies Act 2006.

-The Directors of the ultimate parent company are responsible for the maintenance and integrity of the ultimate parent company's website.
+The directors are responsible for the maintenance and integrity of the company's financial statements published on the ultimate parent company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.